kevintanu/simple-files/cheat_sheet.md

 apache:
 - `var/log/apache/` directory for apache log: `access.log`, `error.log`
 - django error will show on that file
+- default user of apache in ubuntu is `www-data` and other usually `nobody` or `apache`, this is important to note because if you use Docker container with Dockerfile using mkdir, the default user of that directory will be `root`, that's why you need to either change the permission on the directory, or change the user

 github:
 - `.github/workflows/FILE_NAME.yml` this is the location of workflow if you want to use github workflow